NamPE286/Arduino-smoke-detection-API/README.md

 	delay(1000);
 }
 ```
-After that, clone this repo and change `ARDUINO_PORT` in .env file.
+After that, clone this repo and change `ARDUINO_PATH` in .env file.
 Finally, run `node index.js`.
 You should see `Arduino serial port initialized` message in your terminal.

 ### Wireless